 A lost and found bin will be kept by a member of the Board of Directors.
 Any items found during clean up will be placed in this bin.
 Parents, please help your students remember to check for all of their belongings before they leave the campus.
 If you believe you left an item at the church and need it back before the next class, please email firstname.lastname@example.org to see if it has been found and make arrangements to pick it up.
 All unidentified, unclaimed items will be thrown away or donated at the end of each semester.

 It is helpful to have as few people in the common area as possible.
 To this end, please leave older children at home if they are responsible enough, and do not bring extra children (friends, relatives, etc.) with you to campus unless it is absolutely necessary.
 Students may not bring guests to class unless permission has been granted in advance by both the teacher and the Administrative Director.

 Electronic devices such as portable DVD players, laptop computers and hand-held video game systems are an unnecessary distraction; please leave them at home or in your vehicle.
 MP3 players may be used in the common area under parental supervision.
-Parents, if you must use your cell phone keep your conversation quiet and brief.
+Parents, if you must use your cell phone, please keep your conversation quiet and brief (outside the common room or hallways near classes).
 Any device that causes disruptive noises in the classroom may be confiscated by the teacher and given to the parent when class is over.